What is a subarachnoid hemorrhage?

 Later on, if you have more than one aneurysm, those aneurysms can burst too, giving you another hemorrhage.

 How will my doctor know if I had a subarachnoid hemorrhage?

 Doctors will usually suspect subarachnoid hemorrhage based on your symptoms.
 To make sure they're right, they'll do tests right away to see if your brain is bleeding and where it's bleeding:

 Sometimes, a spinal tap Spinal Tap Spinal fluid is a liquid that surrounds your brain and spinal cord.
 Spinal fluid helps cushion your brain if you hit your head or fall.
-Spinal fluid moves freely around your brain and spinal... read more (when doctors take some fluid with a long, thin needle from your spine to check for blood)
+Spinal fluid moves freely around your brain and spinal... read more (when doctors use a long, thin needle to take some fluid from your spine to check for blood)

 Doctors will treat the problems that cause your bleeding.
 They'll have you stay in a hospital or stroke center where you may get:

 Medicine to relieve your headache (no aspirin or ibuprofen as these can cause more bleeding)

 Medicine and fluids to keep your blood pressure at the right level

 Sometimes medicine to prevent blood vessel spasm and subsequent ischemic stroke

 Sometimes, doctors put a small metal coil in the leaking aneurysm or do surgery to close it